illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 There are two kinds of autograder runs:

  * Pre-deadline runs: **You are responsible for starting these.** Our team has worked really hard to improve our grading system and make it more reliable and flexible.
 Now, you can schedule your pre-deadline autograder runs using the on-demand grading system, that you can find on the `Assignments` page!
 You have to log in with your GitHub Enterprise account.
 Assignments will become visible on the web app as we release them.
 You will get one AG run a day which you can trigger at your disposal.
 Please be careful in using these. **These pre-deadline runs do not roll over.** We recommend that you develop and work on your assignments every day to make the best of this system.
 Once you click "Grade Now", your code will start getting tested on our grading machines.
 You can expect to see feedback in your CS 241 repository's `_feedback` branch in a few minutes.
 In rare circumstances, the grading process might fail (if your code made our Docker containers crash).
 In this scenario, there will be no visible feedback.
-You should make a private Piazza post and we will deal with this on a per-student basis.
+You should make a private post in the course forum and we will deal with this on a per-student basis.
 Use these runs for feedback as you work on the assignment. **These have no effect on your grade for the assignment.**
 * Deadline runs: These will be triggered by us and the grades you get on these will be counted towards your final grades.
 The results will show up in the `_feedback` branch as usual.

 Labs:
-- Released every Thursday
+- Released every Wednesday
 - Pre-deadline runs: Available every day from Friday to Thursday (you will get to start these!)
 - Deadline AG run on Thursday at 11:59 pm